jaccohuysmans/notifications-backend-java/README.md

 ###Notes
 - The application makes use of the [Play web application framework](https://www.playframework.com/) (In order to locally run your server you either need to install SBT or Activator).
 - Notifications are made persistent using ElasticSearch.
-The application expects a server to be available at the url defined in the application.properties
+The application expects a server to be available at the url defined in the application.conf
 - There are two endpoints defined in the routes file.
 One for adding a notification and one for retrieving a list of stored notifications.
 Both endpoints are publicly accessible, no form of authentication is implemented.